htcondor/htcondor-ce/docs/v6/troubleshooting/remote-troubleshooting.md

 ### Verifying DNS ###

-!!! tip "Reverse DNS and GSI authentication"
-    GSI authentication requires that the HTCondor-CE host has a reverse DNS record but that record is not required to match the forward DNS record!
-For example, if you have an `A` record `htcondor-ce.chtc.wisc.edu -> 123.4.5.678`, a `PTR` of `123.4.5.678 -> chtc.wisc.edu` would satisfy the GSI authentication requirement.

 As noted in the [HTCondor-CE installation document](../installation/htcondor-ce.md), an HTCondor-CE must have forward and reverse DNS records.
 To verify DNS, use a tool like `nslookup`: